GPS – who, what, where?

 Satellite navigation systems can suffer from several problems that can hinder performance.
 The main culprits for this are:

-Miscalculations. - Some devices may not have properly configured or maintained hardware, which means that there are numerical miscalculations and accuracy errors, although this is uncommon.
+• Some devices may not have properly configured or maintained hardware, which means that there are numerical errors and accuracy errors, although this is rare.

 What does this mean for my boat?